momodupi/RaspiSweeper/README.md

 # RaspiSweeper！
-The code of Sweeper on Android.
+The code of Sweeper Controller on Android.